 CP: 3 years ago when I decided to take the online application I showed a small book entitled Randomness.
 I had a lot of pictures that were all taken in an attempt to find fantasy and sometimes scary strangeness in an everyday life that was quite boring.
 I showed everything to my former teacher Guillaume Greff and he helped me build a strong selection.
 The interview itself was nothing like I expected, I was asked a few questions about one or two photographs, then some more personal questions, almost like it was out of curiosity.
 It was very simple and casual.

-Workshops are a big part of ECAL’s appeal and the publications and shows which come from these are often unique and inspiring to those on the outside.
+where to buy broad spectrum antibiotics Workshops are a big part of ECAL’s appeal and the publications and shows which come from these are often unique and inspiring to those on the outside.
 What was the most inspiring / interesting workshop or talk you were a part of?

 YK: It’s the workshop I had during second year with Christian Patterson on photography book.
 It’s when I realized how deep you could go buy working on a book.
 He went threw everyone of his publications while explaining exactly the role of every pictures, every formal details, from the margins to the weight of the book, how you chose a title, how you make two images stronger by placing them next to each other, I discovered how uplifting can be a good sequence…